German prosecutors drop probe of ex-Morgan Stanley banker

-STUTTGART Germany (Reuters) - German prosecutors dropped a two-year investigation into possible breach of trust by a former regional politician and an ex-Morgan Stanley (MS.N) banker over a state’s purchase of a stake worth 4.7 billion euros ($6 billion) in utility EnBW (EBKG.DE).
+STUTTGART, Germany, Oct 29 (Reuters) - German prosecutors dropped a two-year investigation into possible breach of trust by a former regional politician and an ex-Morgan Stanley banker over a state’s purchase of a stake worth 4.7 billion euros ($6 billion) in utility EnBW.

-“It was not possible to demonstrate culpable behavior by the suspects,” Stuttgart public prosecutors’ office said in a statement on Wednesday.
+“It was not possible to demonstrate culpable behaviour by the suspects,” Stuttgart public prosecutors’ office said in a statement on Wednesday.

-In late 2010, the then premier of the state of Baden-Wuerttemberg, Stefan Mappus, hammered out the deal within weeks for the state to buy a 45 percent stake in EnBW from French energy company EDF (EDF.PA).
+In late 2010, the then premier of the state of Baden-Wuerttemberg, Stefan Mappus, hammered out the deal within weeks for the state to buy a 45 percent stake in EnBW from French energy company EDF.

 The head of Morgan Stanley’s German unit and one of the country’s top bankers, Dirk Notheis, advised Mappus on the acquisition.
 An independent adviser working for the prosecutors later said the state had overpaid by some 780 million euros.